DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	> [!Tip]
 	> Choose a _PageHeader_ band instead to display the cross-band content on an entire page.

-1. Click the added band's smart tag and set the **Print Across Bands** property.
+1. Click the added band's smart tag and enable the **Print Across Bands** property.
 This displays the band content on the background of the report group.

 	![](../../../../images/eurd-win-underlay-report-printundernextband.png)

-2. Assign group fields to the added band to include it in each group, and un-assign these fields are specified from the initial _GroupHeader_.
+2. Move the group field to the added band to include it in the group.
 Click the new band's smart tag, click the **Group Fields** property's ellipsis button and add group fields in the invoked **Group Field Collection Editor**.

 	![](../../../../images/eurd-win-underlay-report-move-group-fields.png)